AirAsia to convert 253 orders for Airbus A320neo planes to larger A321neo

-PARIS (Reuters) - AirAsia Group has decided to convert 253 orders for Airbus’ A320neo planes to the larger A321neo model, making AirAsia the world’s largest customer for the A321neo.
+PARIS (Reuters) - AirAsia Group has decided to convert 253 orders for Airbus’ A320neo planes to the larger A321neo model, making AirAsia the world’s largest customer for the A321neo, but is not yet ready to order the new longer-range version.

 “The change will enable the airline to offer higher capacity in response to ongoing strong demand across its network,” Airbus said in a statement on Tuesday.